Edmonton Oilers: McDavid–Draisaitl era (2015–present)

+After COVID and consecutive Stanley Cup Final appearances (2020–present)

-On May 7, the Oilers announced the appointment of Ken Holland as general manager.
+On May 7, 2019, the Oilers announced the appointment of Ken Holland as general manager.
 Three weeks later, the Oilers named Dave Tippett as the team's new head coach, on May 28.
 In the 2019–20 season, the Oilers showed some hope; the team had a record of 37–25–9 on March 12, 2020, when the COVID-19 pandemic suspended the season.
-Edmonton was chosen as one of the two host cities of the 2020 Stanley Cup playoffs, and qualified for the playoffs as the fifth seed in the Western Conference; however, the team was upset by the Chicago Blackhawks in four games in the preliminary round.
+Edmonton was chosen as one of the two host cities of the 2020 Stanley Cup playoffs and qualified for the playoffs as the fifth seed in the Western Conference; however, the team was upset by the Chicago Blackhawks in four games in the preliminary round.

 In the 2020–21 season, the Oilers finished second in the North Division with a 35–19–2 record, largely due to a 105-point season from Connor McDavid, only the ninth player to reach the mark in 53 games.
 Additionally, Leon Draisaitl had an excellent season, as the runner-up in NHL league scoring, with 84 points.
 McDavid's 105-point season earned him a unanimous second Hart Trophy win as the most valuable player in the NHL, becoming the second unanimous winner in league history (along with Wayne Gretzky in 1981–82).
-The Oilers faced the Winnipeg Jets in the first round of the playoffs, who finished third in the North Division.
-The Oilers lost four games in a sweep to the Jets, three of which were overtime losses, including the final game, which went to triple overtime.
+The Oilers faced the third-place team in the North Division, the Winnipeg Jets, in the first round of the playoffs.
+The Oilers were swept in four games by the Jets, and three of the Oilers' losses came in overtime, including the final game, which went to triple overtime.
 Darnell Nurse logged 62 minutes and 7 seconds of ice time in the final game, third-most in NHL history.

-In the 2021–22 season, the Oilers finished with 49–27–6, their first 40-win season since 2017.
-McDavid got a career-high of 123 points and the Oilers clinched the second place in the Pacific Division.
+In the 2021–22 season, the Oilers finished with a 49–27–6 record, their first 40-win season since 2017.
+McDavid had a career-high 123 points, as the Oilers clinched second place in the Pacific Division.
 The Oilers faced the Los Angeles Kings in the first round of the 2022 Stanley Cup playoffs.
-After struggling at first, the Oilers managed to cling on and win an extremely close Game 7 to advance to the second round.
-There, they faced the Calgary Flames (a first since 1991), a provincial rival.
+After struggling at first, the Oilers managed to cling on and win an extremely close series with a shutout in game 7 to advance to the second round.
+There, they faced their provincial rival, the Calgary Flames for the first time since 1991.
 The series was a tight battle, leading to the Oilers triumphing over the Flames in five games.
-The series was apart of the iconic Battle of Alberta (a provincial rivalry), which is known for its excessive amount of high scoring games and brutality.
-The Oilers advanced to the Western Conference Finals (first time since 2006) where they were defeated in four games by the Colorado Avalanche.
+The series was a part of the iconic Battle of Alberta, which is known for its excessive amount of high-scoring games and brutality.
+The Oilers advanced to the conference finals for the first time since 2006 where they were swept in four games by the eventual Stanley Cup champion Colorado Avalanche.